Key takeaways

 Warehouse roles are tough, but when new workers have the right expectations, the company reaps major benefits, especially in reduced turnover.

-Customer use case
+Customer case study: Minimizing turnover

-The true cost savings of Immersive Learning
+The true cost savings of immersive learning

 VR makes warehouse training more effective, but it’s not just valuable because it’s engaging and fun.
 A well-designed VR training program leads to higher operational output, less safety risk, and ultimately, lower turnover.